resplab/leap/docs/installation.rst

   python3 --version

-If the output is ``command not found: python3``, or the version is lower than ``Python 3.9``, then you will need to install Python version 3.10 or higher.
+If the output is ``command not found: python3``, then you will need to install Python.

-Mac OS
+LEAP requires Python 3.10 or higher.

+macOS
 ******

 To install Python, download the installer from: